Bankruptcy In Arizona

 Chapter 13: Chapter 13 debt reorganization can reduce monthly payments on secured debts, such as cars and appliances, and can virtually eliminate payments on unsecured consumer debt such as credit cards.
 Except in rare circumstances, Chapter 13 can sometimes reduce your mortgage payments or mortgage balance.

 In Chapter 13, you keep your assets, keep your car, keep your house, and pay what can be paid to your creditors over a period of time, generally 36 and 60 months.
-An experienced Phoenix, Arizona bankruptcy attorney at Platt & Westby can propose an appropriate plan and negotiate its acceptance with creditors, many of whom might object to the court’s confirmation of the Chapter 13 bankruptcy plan.
+An experienced and knowledgeable bankruptcy attorney at Platt & Westby, P.C., can propose an appropriate plan and negotiate its acceptance with creditors, many of whom might object to the court’s confirmation of the Chapter 13 bankruptcy plan.

 Current tax obligations cannot be discharged in bankruptcy.
 Student loans may be discharged under a very limited set of circumstances.
 Child support and alimony must be paid.
 Some types of debts are not dischargeable in Chapter 7, but may be dischargeable in Chapter 13.
 Knowing when to negotiate dischargeability, litigate, or convert to Chapter 13 requires experience and knowledge of the bankruptcy code and bankruptcy case law.

-For more bankruptcy information, please review the information provided on our bankruptcy website, and then contact our office or call 623-239-4422 to speak with an experienced Phoenix debt relief lawyer at Platt & Westby about your bankruptcy questions and filing for bankruptcy.
+For more bankruptcy information, feel free to review the information provided on our bankruptcy website, and please contact our office or call 602-277-4441 to speak with an qualified Phoenix debt relief lawyer at Platt & Westby, P.C., about your bankruptcy questions and filing for bankruptcy.

-Platt & Westby is a debt relief agency.
+Platt & Westby, P.C., is a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.
 The information provided here is general and should not substitute for the advice and counsel of an attorney.